TanmoySG/w-service-manager/documentation/architecture/notes.md

   - Use something like `Access Control List`

 Then the audited contract should be moved to the WDB data store for further manual auditing.

+## SO Integration

+Creates
+- Namespace
+- UUID (format `service-1234-wxyz-12ab-4r5t`)
+- Public Key (RSA)
+- Contract
+- token (unused/not populated yet)

+For now, will be stored in wdb.